microsoft/qlib/docs/component/data.rst

 Introduction
 ============================

-``Data Layer`` is designed to download raw data, retrieve data, construct datasets and get frequently-used data.
+``Data Layer`` is designed to download raw data, retrieve data, build datasets and get frequently-used data.

 Also, users can building formulaic alphas with ``Data Layer`` easliy.
 If users are interesting formulaic alphas, please refer to `Building Formulaic Alphas <../advanced/alpha.html>`_.